If you rent a car in the US, can you add another driver to your contract?

 The Bottom Line

-If you think you will need to add an additional authorized driver, spouse or otherwise, to your US rental car contract, investigate additional driver policies and fees before you make your reservation.
+If you need to add an additional authorized driver to your US rental car contract, investigate additional driver policies and fees before you make your reservation.
 When you pick up your rental car, carefully review your contract before you sign it.